verlok/verlok.github.io/_posts/2020-11-11-capping-image-fidelity-2x-minimize-loading-time.md

 />
 ```

-Or complicate things more with media queries in the `sizes` attribute.
+Or if the size of your images change depending on media queries, add the same media queries in the `sizes` attribute.

 ```html
 <img